istio/istio.io/content/en/blog/2020/large-scale-security-policy-performance-tests/index.md

 - Two different tests determined that the `sourceIP` rule is marginally slower than a path rule.

-If you are interested in creating your own large scale Security policies and running performance tests with them, see the performance benchmarking tool [README](https://github.com/istio/tools/tree/master/perf/benchmark/security/generate_policies).
+If you are interested in creating your own large scale security policies and running performance tests with them, see the [performance benchmarking tool README](https://github.com/istio/tools/tree/master/perf/benchmark/security/generate_policies).

-If you are interested in reading more about the Security policies tests, see this [doc](https://docs.google.com/document/d/1ZP9eQ_2EJEG12xnfsoo7125FDN38r62iqY1PUn9Dz-0/edit?usp=sharing).
+If you are interested in reading more about the security policies tests, see [our design doc](https://docs.google.com/document/d/1ZP9eQ_2EJEG12xnfsoo7125FDN38r62iqY1PUn9Dz-0/edit?usp=sharing).
+If you don't already have access, you can [join the Istio team drive](https://istio.io/latest/about/community/join/).